ivy-llc/ivy/docs/overview/deep_dive/ivy_tests.rst

 ^^^^^^^^^^^^^^^^^

-As mentioned previously, testing Ivy functions needs a lot of pre-processing and past-processing, using only :code:`given` decorator would not be sufficient to write an effective test, the following example describes how to implement a test for the function :code:`ivy.abs, using our test decorators and test helpers.
+As mentioned previously, testing Ivy functions needs a lot of pre-processing and past-processing, using only :code:`given` decorator would not be sufficient to write an effective test, the following example describes how to implement a test for the function :code:`ivy.abs`, using our test decorators and test helpers.

 .. code-block:: python
     @handle_test(